haskellfoundation/tech-proposals/proposals/0000-midstream-bindists.md

 Bindists for the Haskell toolchain have been produced by upstream (the developers of each respective tool) for a long time and many tools rely on these "official" bindists (e.g. GHCup and stack).

-We propose here that bindists are additionally built and maintained in joint effort by the projects that provide installation experiences, removing the hard dependency on upstream bindists entirely.
+We propose here that bindists are built and maintained by the GHCup project, which provides the main installation experiences in the Haskell ecosystem, removing the hard dependency on upstream bindists entirely.

 ## Background